 An apprentice’s professional competence is assessed at work.
-Apprenticeships can include qualifications such as undergraduate, postgraduate, professional qualifications or a professional assessment/license to practice.
-Apprenticeships include a period of training and study which can include the completion of a qualification such as degree, foundation degree or master's programme.
+Degree apprenticeships can include qualifications such as undergraduate, postgraduate, professional qualifications or a professional assessment/license to practice.
+Apprenticeships include training and study which incorporates a recognised qualification such as a bachelor’s degree, foundation degree or master's programme.